WayScience/nuclear_speckles_analysis/1.develop_vision_models/fnet_model/README.md

 Therefore, we decided to use the 2d fnet model's architecture for our task without pre-training.

 To mimic approach of Ounkomol et. al. we train the 2d fnet model using the same hyperparameters.
-Similar to Ounkomol et. al., we standardized pixel intensities in each image using the standard scaler transform.
+To improve performance in generating stains from the fnet model we min-max normalize pixel intensities in each image.
-However to ensure the dimensionality was conserved we cropped one pixel from each side of the cropped nuclei images.
+However to ensure the dimensionality is conserved we crop one pixel from each side of the cropped nuclei images.